The Cinematic Frontier: Film Schools as Incubators of Innovation

 Everyone dreams of “The Big Break”, but what if your big break keeps breaking?

 Being a film student or an aspiring filmmaker means embracing constant rejection, unexpected disasters, and moments of sheer panic.
-But hey, at least it makes for a memorable story!
+But hey, at least it makes for a great story!

 1. Common Film Student Struggles (And How to Survive Them)